 Prior to 2019, turkeys could only be hunted in Maine with shotgun gauges 10 through 20.
 However, thanks to improvements in ammo technology, .410 has been approved as a capable method of harvest.
 If you plan to hit the turkey woods with a .410, shot sizes 7 through 9 in Tungsten Super Shot are required.

-Maine's spring turkey hunting season begins on May 3.
-Youth hunters get a jump start on the season for Youth Spring Wild Turkey Hunting Day, May 1.
-Spring bag limits are set at two bearded turkeys in Wildlife Management Districts 7,9-29.
-WMD 1-6, and 8 have season bag limits set at one bearded turkey.
+Maine's spring turkey hunting season begins on May 2.
+Youth hunters get a jump start on the season for Youth Spring Wild Turkey Hunting Day, April 30.
+Daily bag limits still apply, which is up to two bearded (male) wild turkeys in most Wildlife Management Districts.
+A hunter may harvest only one bearded turkey in WMDs 1-6, and 8.

 The spring turkey season runs through June 4.